Thanks to the help and support of our readers, contributors, sponsors and donors, BenitoLink has grown to serve the community better every year.

-Preciado stepped into the role of Content Manager in April and currently oversees news releases, emails, phone calls and articles that come in, assigns stories to reporters, publishes and keeps a finger on the pulse of the region to stay up-to-date on what's happening.
+Preciado stepped into the role of Content Manager in April and currently oversees news releases, emails, phone calls and articles that come in, goes through the Monday story meeting with reporters, publishes and keeps a finger on the pulse of the region to stay up-to-date on what's happening.
 Our content manager and executive director also read, review and manage the growing community content that flows into the site daily.

 "San Benito County as a whole is in transition, and as the community continues to grow, so will the need for informed, nonpartisan news," Preciado said.

 Along with Preciado's hire, reporter Laura Romero has moved over to into her new role as Marketing and Administration Coordinator.
 Romero has worked with BenitoLink since 2015, when she was reporting on education and local politics.
 Prior to joining BenitoLink, Romero worked in marketing and social media in San Francisco.